 A significant portion of the Group's assets and liabilities are denominated in foreign currencies, particularly U.S. Dollars and euro.
-For example, the Group had loans denominated in currencies other than the Turkish Lira totaling the equivalent of TL 56,328 million, TL 65,270 million, TL 77,693 million and TL 77,371 million as of December 31, 2013, 2014 and 2015 and March 31, 2016, respectively, representing 38.8%, 38.9%, 40.3% and 40.5%, respectively, of the Group's total loans at such dates.
-In preparing its BRSA

-Financial Statements, transactions in currencies other than Turkish Lira are recorded at the rates of exchange prevailing on the dates of the transactions.
+For example, the Group had loans denominated in currencies other than the Turkish Lira totaling the equivalent of TL 65,270 million, TL 77,693 million, TL 99,358 million and TL 106,471 million as of 31 December 2014, 2015 and 2016 and 31 March 2017, respectively, representing 38.9%, 40.3%, 44.3% and 44.0%, respectively, of the Group's total loans as of such dates.
+In preparing its BRSA Financial Statements, transactions in currencies other than Turkish Lira are recorded at the rates of exchange prevailing on the dates of the transactions.
 At each balance sheet date, monetary items denominated in foreign currencies are retranslated at the rates prevailing on the balance sheet date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.
+Non-monetary items carried at fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
 As a result, the Group's reported income is affected by changes in the value of the Turkish Lira with respect to foreign currencies.
 The overall effect of exchange rate movements on the Group's results of operations depends upon the rate of depreciation or appreciation of the Turkish Lira against its principal trading and financing currencies.